alfredlua/assistant-aura/readme.md

 ![Welcome to Aura](/img/onboarding.jpeg)

-This is an attempt to reimplement Claude computer use but with Gemini.
+This is an attempt to reimplement Claude's computer use but with Gemini.

 Updates: